brainlab-team/OptimizationTool/README.md

 * -ps -> parameters space file path (json file)
 ***
-The row of the dataset must have the following structure: char1, char2,.......,charN, label, subject_index. where 'subject_index' is an integer index that associates the data to the subject/experiment that produced it.
+The row of the dataset must have the following structure: char1, char2,.......,charN, label, subject_index.
+'subject_index' is an integer index that associates the data to the subject/experiment that produced it.